3. Impulsivity / inhibition problems with ADHD

 Choice impulsivity (Temporal Reward Discounting) involves the devaluation of distant rewards and the preference for small, immediate rewards as well as the inability to postpone reinforcement and reward.
 This form of impulsivity occurs not only in ADHD but also in other disorders and correlates with problems in decision making and delay aversion.

 In children, impulse control problems or inhibition problems are manifested by interrupting, bursting out and difficulties waiting.
-In adults, they manifest themselves in spontaneous decisions, recklessness in dangerous situations or excessive cell phone use.
+In adults, they manifest themselves through spontaneous decisions, recklessness in dangerous situations or excessive cell phone use.
 Impulsivity is one of the main symptoms of ADHD, but is not conclusive evidence of ADHD and can also occur in other disorders.
+The symptoms are not culturally dependent.
+Even if children were culturally expected to be more subordinate and subordinate, the same problems were seen in action impulsivity and choice impulsivity when waiting6

-Impulsivity is a symptom that also occurs with other mental health problems6
+Impulsivity is a symptom that also occurs with other mental health problems7

 Impulse control problems are also symptoms of stress and manifest themselves in impulsivity, riskier decisions and problems with decision making.
 People with ADHD often exhibit increased risk-taking behaviors, especially those with externalizing symptoms.
 This can be seen in a preference for risky sports.